tarwn/lessthandot-hugo/blogs/content/posts/2015-12-19-how-i-hire-developers.md

     </p>

     <h3>
-      5A &#8211; The Introduction
+      5A – The Introduction
     </h3>

     <p>
       We start the morning with some coffee (or tea) and a brief review of the agenda for the day.
 We review the steps and people the candidate will be interacting with over the course of the day, as well as the goals we have for each stage.
 We also review any critical questions the candidate has so we can ensure they get answered over the course of the day (we also review them before the candidate leaves, just to be absolutely sure).
-This also lets me suggest parts of the day that they be asked in and customize part of the &#8216;About Us' Q&A to address those questions.
+This also lets me suggest parts of the day that they be asked in and customize part of the 'About Us' Q&A to address those questions.
     </p>

     <p>